thanos-io/thanos/docs/components/query.md

       --selector-label=<name>="<value>" ...
                                  Query selector labels that will be exposed in info endpoint (repeated).
+      --required-matcher=<name>="<value>" ...
+                                 If required matchers are specified in a querier then the querier processes a query only if these labels are present in the query request.
       --store=<store> ...
 Addresses of statically configured store API servers (repeatable).
 The scheme may be
                                  prefixed with 'dns+' or 'dnssrv+' to detect